drTakuOmics/proend-scripts/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Push Request.

 ## Data Folder HbYX_data_tables
 This folder contains data results files for the ProEnd Scripts project.

+## Cite
+This code can be cited currently as BioRxiv preprint:

+Salcedo-Tacuma, D. M., Howells, G., McHose, C., Gutierrez-Diaz, A., & Smith, D. M. (2024).
+ProEnd: A Comprehensive Database for Identifying HbYX Motif-Containing Proteins Across the Tree of Life. bioRxiv, 2024-06. doi: https://doi.org/10.1101/2024.06.08.598080